Bascom Hill: Humanities Building and Elvehjem (1969)

 Enrollment grew in the years after World War II.
 New buildings for the sciences were funded by federal money for science education and funds from WARF, but many humanities subjects like history and art were left scattered across older buildings like Bascom Hall.
 In 1959 the History Building Committee expressed their frustration: "The map situation in the department is deplorable....
 We need a building."

 The university selected prominent Chicago architect Harry Weese to lead the design of a solution.
 Rather than the three towers (history, music and art) that had previously been considered and which would have visually blocked the old buildings on Bascom Hill from the city, Weese proposed a single lower structure at the foot of Bascom Hill, with landscaped green space around.
 As feedback came in, more space was needed, and the building grew to fill much of the green space.
 Costs had to be cut, finishes cheapened, and the inner courtyards filled with stone rather than green landscaping.
 The building opened in 1969 to mixed reviews.
-The exterior is in a modern architectural style called Brutalist - somewhat ironic for a humanities building.
+The exterior is in a modern architectural style called Brutalist.
 The building still has problems with leaks, heating and acoustics, and is slated to be replaced around 2030.

 The Elvehejm Art Center, now called the Chazen Museum of Art, was built at the same time, also designed by Weese, in similar style.
 It was better funded by donations and is nicely finished, giving an idea of what the Humanities building might have been.